Sophia Bush: Activism

-Bush uses Twitter, Facebook, Instagram, and her blog to raise awareness of world events and fundraisers in which she takes part.
-She is a part of fundraisers such as Fuck Cancer, Run for the Gulf, and Global Green Gulf Relief and has been involved in political issues, including her support for Barack Obama's candidacy for president in the 2008 election.
+Bush is a part of fundraisers such as __ Cancer, Run for the Gulf, and Global Green Gulf Relief and has been involved in political issues including her support for Barack Obama's candidacy for president in the 2008 election.
 In February 2008, she made several appearances in Texas in support of the Obama campaign in the Democratic presidential primary election.
 Bush was joined in Dallas, Fort Worth, and Waco by fellow actor Adam Rodríguez.
 Touring mostly college campuses, they urged young voters to get involved politically.

 In April 2009, along with stars Sarah Chalke, Jason Lewis, Alicia Silverstone, Jane Lynch, and Lance Bass, Bush appeared in the Funny or Die video "A Gaythering Storm", which parodied a National Organization for Marriage video objecting to same-sex marriage.
 Bush is a staunch supporter of gay rights and, in May 2009, she showed up at a rally in protest of Proposition 8.
 She carried a sign stating, "I DO support the freedom to marry", and a shirt which had the words "Legalize Gay" across it.
 In an interview in January 2012, Bush said about the 2012 Republican candidates: "I will not vote for a candidate who thinks you can 'pray away the gay,' I will not vote for a candidate who thinks that he has more rights to my uterus than I do, I will not vote for a candidate who thinks that it's okay to dump toxic waste in the ocean.
 I'm afraid for our country that people like this could even be thought of as the president.
 I live in a country where I believe all men are created equal, not just wealthy white guys.
 I believe all men, all women, regardless of race, gender, socioeconomic background, you deserve the same rights."
 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Bush and others told the stories of the people killed there.